omf2097/openomf/README.md

 Data Files
 ----------
-OpenOMF uses the original data files from original game using libShadowDrive.
+OpenOMF uses the original data files from original game using libShadowDive.
 Since One Must Fall 2079 is freeware the files are obtainable from http://omf2097.com/

 License